Shopify Theme Detector

 Best for competitor store research

-Start with a store you admire, then inspect the theme, visible apps, and storefront style before choosing your own stack.
+Start with a store you admire, then use the Shopify theme detector to inspect the theme, visible apps, and storefront style before choosing your own stack.

 Best for agency and redesign audits